meyayl/docker-matrix-bootstrap/README.md

 4. execute `./run.sh up -d`
 5. register user
 - from cli: `docker exec -ti matrix_app_1  register_new_matrix_user -c /data/homeserver.yaml http://localhost:8008`
-- from https://app.element.io/#/register (make sure to switch to your server before login!)
+- from https://app.element.io/#/register (make sure to switch to your server before registration!)
 6. login user: https://app.element.io/#/login (make sure to switch to your server before login!)

 `run.sh` wraps calls to docker-compose, by rendering the variables into the docker-compose.template on the fly and uses the result with docker-compose.
 The `run.sh` script passes all options and parameters to docker-compose...
 Thus, whatever works with docker-compose directly, does work with it as well.